Crime

 Gary recalls once that Horner’s drumstick broke during a music competition in front of judges.
 It sent him into a panic, Gary testified.
 Someone else gave him a stick, and he was able to continue, but “for some reason that really impacted Tanner,” Gary said.
 He was really upset with himself.

-Horner attended church with his grandparents, but stopped attending regularly when he got his own car, Gary said.
+Horner attended church with his grandparents, but stopped attending regularly when he started to drive on his own, Gary said.
 He did come after he graduated from high school and received the Bible the church always gave to graduates.

 Gary said his last contact with Horner was after Athena’s death.
-He got a call that Horner wanted to see him.
+He got a call that Horner wanted to see him at the jail.
 Gary testified that he didn’t talk with Horner about the specifics of what happened, but just wanted to pray with him and make sure he understood the seriousness of his actions.

 “My goal was, ‘Tanner do you understand the severity ... that this is going to be life-changing,’” Gary said.
 He wanted Horner to know that the consequences weren’t going to go away.